varunvasudeva1/ollama-server-docs/README.md

 - Storage: 1TB M.2 NVMe SSD
 - GPU: Nvidia RTX 3090 24GB

+> [!NOTE] AMD GPU
-> Note for AMD users: Power limiting is skipped for AMD GPUs as [AMD has recently made it difficult to set power limits on their GPUs](https://www.reddit.com/r/linux_gaming/comments/1b6l1tz/no_more_power_limiting_for_amd_gpus_because_it_is/).
+> Power limiting is skipped for AMD GPUs as [AMD has recently made it difficult to set power limits on their GPUs](https://www.reddit.com/r/linux_gaming/comments/1b6l1tz/no_more_power_limiting_for_amd_gpus_because_it_is/).
 Naturally, skip any steps involving `nvidia-smi` or `nvidia-persistenced` and the power limit in the `init.bash` script.

+> [!NOTE] CPU-only
-> Note for CPU-only users: You can skip the driver installation and power limiting steps.
+> You can skip the GPU driver installation and power limiting steps.
 The rest of the guide should work as expected.

 ## Prerequisites